onlyEugeneLi/eugene-blog/content/site-reliability-engineering/system-design.md

 ## Circuit breakers

+helps to prevent cascading failures in microservices by isolating failures and allowing services to recover.

 ## Self healing systems

 A self-healing system adds more instances in this scenario to replace the failed instances. <span style='color:red'>**Auto-scaling**</span> like this can also help when there is a sudden spike in query.
 If our application runs on a public cloud, it might simply be a matter of spinning up more virtual machines.